 1. Megahome Stainless Steel Water Distiller

-The Stainless Steel Water Distiller from Megahome, our top pick for 2019, can produce one gallon of pure, distilled water in roughly five and a half hours at 212 degrees Fahrenheit, which is the approved temperature for safe and thorough water distillation.
+The Stainless Steel Water Distiller from Megahome, our top pick for 2020, can produce one gallon of pure, distilled water in roughly five and a half hours at 212 degrees Fahrenheit, which is the approved temperature for safe and thorough water distillation.
 The condensing coils, boiling chamber and outer shell are made of high-grade stainless steel, offering a sleek and modern distiller, both inside and out, as part of your kitchen décor.
 The included collection bottle is made of glass and comes with a removable lid for ease of use.
 Once you fill the boiling chamber and press the start button, the unit automatically turns off when the distillation process is complete.
-All in all, this model includes a top condensing unit, distiller body, glass collection bottle, porcelain nozzle insert, six-month supply of filters, an 8 oz. bottle of specially formulated cleaner and a main power cord.
 Because of the model’s design, water doesn’t touch any plastic during the distillation process, preventing any recontamination.
+With purchase, this model includes a top condensing unit, distiller body, glass collection bottle, porcelain nozzle insert, six-month supply of filters, an 8 oz. bottle of specially formulated cleaner and a main power cord.

 This unit from Megahome boasts that it is one of few water distillers on the market that’s been approved by the Underwriters Laboratory – an independent global safety science company that reviews and reports on U.S. product compliance in a variety of markets.
 This particular unit also comes with a one-year warranty, along with customer service support.
 In general, Megahome is a popular brand that consistently earns high customer reviews.